Notebooks¶

 Codespaces are the next generation of the notebook filesystem functionality.

-Starting from 9.2, we are deprecating the notebook filesystem feature (feature flag: ENABLE_NOTEBOOKS_FILESYSTEM_MANAGEMENT).
+Starting from 9.2, the notebook filesystem feature is being deprecated (feature flag: ENABLE_NOTEBOOKS_FILESYSTEM_MANAGEMENT).
 For new installations (or if the notebook filesystem feature had not been previously enabled), only Codespaces should be used (enabled by default).

 For existing installations that already have the notebook filesystem feature enabled, codespaces should be used (enabled by default) along with the existing notebook filesystem feature.